bahdcoder/testingreact.dev/README.md

-# Testing React Workshop
+# The React Testing Masterclass

 Hi there 👋.
-My name is [Kati Frantz](https://katifrantz.com) and this is source material for [Testing react apps](https://testingreact.dev).
+My name is [Kati Frantz](https://katifrantz.com) and this is source material for [The React Testing Masterclass](https://testingreact.dev).
 Thank you very much for visiting this repository.
 If you haven't joined the course yet, please visit [Testing react](https://testingreact.dev) to enrol for free.

 ## System requirements
 - [Git v2](https://git-scm.com/) and above